• Skip to primary navigation

 • Red potatoes – I used red potatoes because the smooth and waxy skin holds it’s texture nicely when prepared this way.
 They also have a subtle sweet flavour that contrasts nicely with the green beans.

-• Once the oil is melted add the onion and crushed garlic.
-Cook until the onion is translucent and be careful not to burn the garlic.
+First, in a large pan or skillet heat the coconut oil over medium-high heat on the stovetop.
+Once the oil is melted add the onion and crushed garlic.
+Cook until the onion is translucent, stirring occasionally so that the garlic doesn't burn.

-• Add the green beans, cover and simmer for another 15 minutes, until the beans and potatoes are tender.
+Now add the green beans to the pan, cover the pan, and simmer for another 15 minutes, until the beans and potatoes are tender.

-• Turn the heat off and cover the pan with the lid for 5 more minutes to let the liquid absorb into the vegetables.
-Serve and enjoy!
+Lastly, turn the heat off and cover the pan with the lid for 5 more minutes to let the liquid absorb into the vegetables.
+Then serve and enjoy!

-• Feel free to add other spices to give this recipe a depth of different flavour.
-Rosemary would also pair nicely with this dish.
+• Feel free to add other spices to give this recipe a different flavour such as rosemary, Italian seasoning or sage.

 • Instead of vegetable stock you could use chicken stock or bone broth (just not if you are vegan).